gbmhunter/eng-calcs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v3.5.4.2  2013/11/09 Fixed incorrect rendering of code in README. v3.5.4.1  2013/11/09 Improved the usage section of the README, adding more detailed info on how to clone the repo onto a server, and then include a calculators PHP file. v3.5.4.0  2013/11/09 Removed all spaces from standard resistance finder and heat flow calculator folder names.
+v3.5.5.0  2013/11/10 Fixed too-small Latex equations in the LT3745 calculator by replacing the command \frac with \dfrac. v3.5.4.2  2013/11/09 Fixed incorrect rendering of code in README. v3.5.4.1  2013/11/09 Improved the usage section of the README, adding more detailed info on how to clone the repo onto a server, and then include a calculators PHP file. v3.5.4.0  2013/11/09 Removed all spaces from standard resistance finder and heat flow calculator folder names.